 The Town's daily operations are overseen by the Town Manager, who is appointed by and reports to the Selectboard.
-This person is responsible for implementing the policies of the Selectboard, working with the Selectboard to set annual administrative goals, and preparing proposed budgets and capital spending plans.
-Major capital purchases are planned well in advance with annual appropriations made into ten capital reserve funds.
-Withdrawals from these reserve funds to pay for equipment purchases and facility repairs must be approved by the Town Meeting.
+This person is responsible for implementing the policies of the Selectboard, working with the Selectboard to set annual administrative goals, and preparing proposed budgets and capital improvement plans.
 As part of their day-to-day duties, the Town Manager also manages the Town's various departments: Police; Fire; Public Works; the Howe and Etna Libraries; Parks and Recreation; Planning, Zoning, and Codes; Administrative Services; Assessing; Human Resources; and Information Systems.
 The Town's departments work well together as a team and there are no known concerns regarding the overall structure.